SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 Action terms: `tackle` is not included as an action term as it could be a type of marine debris.

 Pollution terms: `pollution` covers various kinds (e.g. noise pollution). `waste OR discharge` are limited to certain fields as they are such general words (e.g. fish waste, heat waste).
 In this phrase, some pollutants (e.g. `mercury`) need to be combined with `contamination`, because there are papers discussing their removal from e.g. gases in industrial processes using marine organisms.
+Currently chemical symbols for these metals are not included as it is diffiult to avoid noise, but this can be reconsidered (and they are included in the topic approach).
 This phrase does not include `waste management` like the others because it does not fit with these action terms.

 ```py
 TS=